Faaiz Dehlvi: Biography

 Faaiz was born in 1690 in Delhi.
 Faaiz got a good education and training under his father's supervision.
 Faaiz was brought up in a very disciplined and highly cultured atmosphere.
 He was gifted with a very fine literary taste.
-Under Guidance of highly qualified teachers and well established scholars he developed a very refined taste for poetry and started writing poetry at an early age.
+Under the Guidance of highly qualified teachers and well-established scholars, he developed a very refined taste for poetry and started writing poetry at an early age.
 Although Faaiz lived a happy and contented life, during his later years he had to face some financial problems.
-He became mentally upset and developed hysteric symptoms and consequently he imprisoned himself in seclusion and stopped meeting people.
+He became mentally upset and developed hysteric symptoms; consequently, he imprisoned himself in seclusion and stopped meeting people.
 Faaiz died in 1738 in Delhi and was buried there.

 His work

 Faaiz was very knowledgeable of other sciences like logic, medicine, geometry, physiognomy etc. Faaiz was very fond of reading Persian classics and books of other prevailing subjects.
-He composed about nineteen thousands verses in Persian and five hundred verses in Urdu.
+He composed about nineteen thousand verses in Persian and five hundred verses in Urdu.
 His Diwan consists of Ghazals, Masnavis and other poems.
-Faaiz wrote in local language commonly used in North India at that time.
+Faaiz wrote in the local language commonly used in North India at that time.
 He used lots of words of dialects in his poetry and also adopted and used Persian compound words, similes, metaphors, etc. to improve the elegance of his poetry.
 His verses were marked by simplicity and lucidity.
 His work portrays divine love as well as the beauty and charm of the fair sex.
-His Ghazals mostly deals with the subject of love, in a very lucid and eloquent manner.
+His Ghazals mostly deal with the subject of love, in a very lucid and eloquent manner.